 In order to select a single pattern, click on the pattern in the 2D or 3D screen.

-The selected pattern will be outlined with yellow.
+The selected pattern will be outlined in yellow.

 When you want to deselect a pattern, click on somewhere other than the pattern.

-When you want to select multiple patterns, you can click and drag the mouse to circle all the patterns you want to select.
+When you want to select multiple patterns, you can click and drag the mouse to cover all the patterns you want to select.

 In order to edit the stitch settings, we need to delete the original settings.

-Click the [Edit stitching] tool, and the patterns should change like in the image.
+Click the [Edit stitching] tool and the patterns will change like in the image shown.

 The [Edit stitching] tool is used to edit stitch settings.